Thousands of Palestinians return to what remains of their homes as Gaza ceasefire takes effect

 “There was nothing left.
 Just a few clothes, pieces of wood and pots,” said Fatma Radwan, who was displaced from Khan Younis.
 People were still trying to retrieve bodies from under the rubble, she added.

 Many buildings were flattened, and none was undamaged, as people went back to search for their belongings.
-“We came to a place that is unidentifiable.
-An unidentifiable town.
-Destruction is everywhere,” said Hani Omran, who was also displaced from Khan Younis.
+Hani Omran, who was also displaced from Khan Younis, said: “We came to a place that is unidentifiable ...
+Destruction is everywhere.”

 The war began when Hamas-led militants stormed into Israel on Oct.
 7, 2023, killing some 1,200 people and taking 251 hostage.